Old radios, englishAlte Radios, deutschRadios antiguas, espańolMusée de radio, francaisRadio antiche, italiano

 Alle A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

-Firm name starts with: Select country: To limit them:
+Firm name starts with: To limit them: Select country:

-Text/Pictures for Ungarn
+Text/Pictures for Hungary

 Manufacturers by alphabet Model count Models with Total Text about manufacturer available

-Total <1930 >1942 Pictures available Schematics available Images and schematics available spec.
-Tubes available Transistors available Pictures available Schematics available
+Total <1930 >1942 Pictures available Schematics available Images and schematics available Tubes available Transistors available Pictures available Schematics available

 Under the term radio manufacturer, we also include producers, for example, of parts of radios, "radio-related equipment", etc. produced for companies or commercial radio.
 Manufacturers of old radios are as covered as completely as possible for the German-speaking countries, but only partially for other countries.
 There are thousands of radio manufacturers.

-Text/Pictures for Ungarn
+Text/Pictures for Hungary

 Radio Factories and Radio Production in Hungary